 - □ Protein bars for sustenance and energy, also beef jerky eat something every 1 1⁄2 -2 hrs.
-Experiment for taste and nutrition, read the label, I like GoMacro Macrobar Protein Purity - □ Lunch food your preference I like 1 or 2 Peanut Butter and Jelly for protein and energy - □ Water I like a bladder in the pack with exterior drinking tube instead of bottled water; it encourages more frequent drinking, 3 liters size, I like the Osprey bladder, no plastic taste. (look for a blog note on packs) - ☐ Small tube sun block SPF 35+ - ☐ Insect repellant, Aleve and Tylenol or equivalents
+I like the Exo Peanut Butter Chocolate Chip and Chocolate Chip Cookie Dough bars - ☐ Lunch food your preference I like 1 or 2 Peanut Butter and Jelly for protein and energy - □ Water I like a bladder in the pack with exterior drinking tube instead of bottled water; it encourages more frequent drinking, 3 liters size, I like the Osprey bladder, no plastic taste. (look for a blog note on packs) - ☐ Small tube sun block SPF 35+ - ☐ Insect repellant, Aleve and Tylenol or equivalents